zbenmo/yapy3c/docs/part_VIII_ecosystem_and_packaging.md

 - Now we need a flask application.
 We'll create for example, 'app.py' and add some contents from an example.

-Please note that the installation of 'Flask' also added a commnand to our environment.
+Please note that the installation of 'Flask' also added a command to our environment.

 ```
 which flask